 Stonehenge is set in a green area, so it’s a great place to stretch your legs and let the kids get some energy out if you’re traveling.

 There are informational plaques nearby so you can read about the creation process.
-If you’re staying at the Pear Tree Inn Rolla, this stop is just 10 minutes away.
+If you’re staying at the Pear Tree Inn Rolla which is now the Days Inn by Wyndham Rolla, this stop is just 10 minutes away.

 While you’re checking out quirky destinations, you can’t miss the Museum of Vacuums.